 Jesus, of course, could and did cast the demon out of the man's son.
 The son was immediately healed.
 Perplexed as to why they could not help the man, they asked Christ why they could not cast the evil spirit out.
 His response was "It was because you do not have enough faith" (Matthew 17:20).
 He also added, however, that it required fasting and prayer to remove the type of evil presence they had just encountered.

-I have been a Christian for thirty-seven plus years and have never seen a person that, without a doubt, had a demon.
+The writer of this article you are reading, who has been a Christian for thirty-seven plus years, has never seen a person that, without a doubt, had a demon.
 A minister or two may have commented they experienced a person who had one they had to deal with, but it is not entirely clear whether they were telling the truth or not.

 As I came near him the hair on the back of my neck stood up and I started to get goose bumps!
 Because I was becoming very uneasy I quickly went by the fellow worker.
 Did he have an evil spirit (demon) or had he worked his mind into a state of confusion?
 I wasn't sure what was the REAL cause of the tongues speaking but I do know, based on the person's religious beliefs, that even if he HAD a demon it was doubtful he would want it cast out!